mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 ![](/assets/images/blox1_ex1.png)

-From the description of the challenge we know we want to turn cheats on in this challenge -- though we don't know what that means yet.
+From the description of the challenge we know we want to turn cheats on -- though we don't know what that means yet.
 Taking a quick look at the game source we can see:
 ```c
 bool cheats_enabled;